 IGF 1 LR3 Side Effects

 With all research substances, there comes the possibility of adverse effects.
-Particularly in the case of IGF-1 LR3 side effects, they are similar to those of human growth hormone (HGH) [ref 3]:
+Particularly in the case of IGF-1 LR3 side effects, researchers report that adverse effects may be similar to those of human growth hormone (HGH) :

 - Drop in blood sugar